safia-nusrat-official/meeting-room-booking-system/README.md

     "amenities":["-Projector", "LED Lights"]
   }
 ```
-  _tip: add a "-" hyphen before the elements in amenities to remove them from the existing amenities list_
+  _tip: add a `-` hyphen before the elements in amenities to remove them from the existing amenities list._

   5. **Delete a Room ( _Admin accessible only_ ):**
      - *Route:* **DELETE** `/api/rooms/:id`